 Top with a compound butter or just rub with butter and season with salt and pepper!

-- Peel back the husks of the corn but do not tear off completely.
+- Peel back the husks of the 6 corn on the cub but do not tear off completely.
 Remove the silk and then replace the husks to wrap around the corn.

 - Place the corn on a preheated grill and cook for about 15 minutes, turning every few minutes.
 The husks may char, this is perfectly normal.

 - The corn is done when the kernels are bright yellow.
-Remove husks and serve with butter, salt, pepper and more.
+Remove husks and serve with butter, chopped parsley, salt and pepper.

 - Nutritional value is just for the corn only.